acenet-arc/vm-management/README.md

 As a first step, the playbook [playbooks/update_apt_packages.yml](./playbooks/update_apt_packages.yml) can be used to update apt-based VMs and reboot if required.

 # Setup
-## Requirements
+## Ansible Controller setup
-On the machine that you will be running these plays, you must:
+On the machine that you will be running these plays to manage VMs, you must:
 - have Ansible installed (see: [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) )
 - install Ansible requirements.<br/>
 This is needed primarily for the [setup-dockerhost.yml](./playbooks/setup-dockerhost.yml) playbook, most other playbooks have no requirements.
 For example, it is not requred for [playbooks/update_apt_packages.yml](./playbooks/update_apt_packages.yml).

   `$ ansible-galaxy install -r requirements.yml`

+- Setup public/private key to use when accessing managed VMs
+  1. start up ssh-agent
+    `$ ssh-agent`
+  2. add private key used by ansible to connect to clients
+    `$ ssh-add <path-to-private-key>`

 Also a good idea:
 - If making changes to playbooks, to install ansible-lint to check changes to the playbooks (see: [Installing Ansible Lint](https://ansible.readthedocs.io/projects/lint/installing/) )